 Healthcare resource sharing can be the difference between life and death.
 And it can be done without sacrificing agencies’...

-Sameer Hasija is an associate professor of Technology and Operations Management at INSEAD.
+Sameer Hasija is a Professor of Technology and Operations Management at INSEAD.
 He earned his Ph.D.
 (Operations Management) and M.S.
 (Management Science Methods) from the Simon School of Business at the University of Rochester and his B.Tech. from the Indian Institute of Technology at Madras.

 At INSEAD Sameer teaches the Process and Operations Management MBA core course along with other Technology and Operations Management elective courses.
 He also teaches a Ph.D. course on Discrete Stochastic Processes.

 Sameer’s current research focuses on service supply chain management.
 He is particularly interested in studying the impact of economic incentives on operational performance of outsourced business processes.
 Sameer is also interested in process design and management issues in health care service operations.

 Here’s how automakers should optimise their processes in Manufacturing 4.0.